Lufthansa Regional

-Lufthansa Regional is an operational entity for regional and feeder flights performed by two regional airlines owned by Lufthansa within its route network.
+Lufthansa Regional was an operational entity for regional and feeder flights performed by up to five regional airlines owned or contracted by Lufthansa within its route network.
 As part of Lufthansa's rebranding, the Lufthansa Regional brand name has gradually been removed from the public eye since early 2018.
+The repainted aircraft no longer wear Lufthansa Regional titles.

 Overview

-Lufthansa Regional was founded as the successor of similar Team Lufthansa, which consisted of predominantly independent airlines contracted by Lufthansa.
+Lufthansa Regional was founded as the successor of the similar Team Lufthansa, which consisted of predominantly independent airlines contracted by Lufthansa.
 As of January 2018, Lufthansa Regional consists of two members, Air Dolomiti and Lufthansa CityLine, which are both fully owned by Lufthansa.
-They are based at Lufthansa's hubs at Frankfurt Airport and Munich Airport and carry 10.5 million passengers a year mostly to minor domestic and European destinations.
+They are based at Lufthansa's hubs at Frankfurt Airport and Munich Airport and carry 10.5 million passengers a year, mostly to minor domestic and European destinations.